MicrosoftDocs/power-platform/power-platform/guidance/coe/setup-core-components.md

 ## Turn on inventory flows

-The Admin \| Sync Template flows part of this solution crawl through all the resources stored in Microsoft Power Platform and make a copy of details in each resource (for example, apps and flows) to Dataverse (table definitions are provided in this solution).
-All apps and flows in the CoE Starter Kit rely on this, which means that the inventory flows must be configured for everything else to work.
+The Admin \| Sync Template flows part of this solution crawl through all the resources stored in Microsoft Power Platform and make a copy of details in each resource (for example, apps and flows) to Dataverse.
+Most apps and flows in the CoE Starter Kit rely on this, which means that the inventory flows must be configured for everything else to work.
 Most sync flows run daily, and some of the clean up flows run every two weeks.

 - Admin | Sync Template v3 (Connectors)
 - Admin | Sync Template v3 (Apps)